ddnexus/pagy/docs/api/paginators/countless.md

   - Paginators
 ---

-!!!warning Consider using `pagy_keynav` if possible!
+!!!warning Consider using `pagy_keynav` when possible!
 It has exactly the same UI features, but it uses the fastest `keyset` pagination, particular convenient with big, slow collection results.
 !!!